Yours3lf/LocalFileTransfer/README.md

 - Given a selected peer and a file/folder:
 - Compress it into a .tar.zst file using zstandard compression
 - Send over the compressed file using up to 32 TCP connections
+- Decompress on the other side back to the original files/folders

 ## Dependencies